Minater247/CCVim/README.md

 # CCVim
 Yet another Vim clone for ComputerCraft, which I'm trying to make work as well as possible.

+You can use [TAB] to exit editing mode.

 Currently very limited, but here's what works:
 - Insert mode
 - Append mode